 I think that you're going to find that this jam recipe is not only quick and easy, but it is amazingly delicious!

 - Rhubarb is fantastic for making jam.
 It makes the most beautiful pink color and has a wonderful tart flavor.
-It is easily harvested from your garden or bought at the Farmer's Market or grocery store.
+Rhubarb stalks are easily harvested from your garden or bought at the Farmer's Market or grocery store.

-- This is a small batch recipe which means that it is quick and easy to make and not an all day event.
-You can easily double, triple, quadruple, etc. the recipe if you want to preserve the jar in a water bath canning set up.
+- Small batch recipe which means that it is quick and easy to make and not an all day event.
+You can easily double, triple, or quadruple the recipe if you want to preserve the jam in a water bath canner.
+This recipe makes about 3-4 cups of rhubarb preserves.
+A small amount of jam still goes a long way!

-- Cook the rhubarb with some water, lemon juice, and a vanilla bean over medium high heat until it breaks down.
+- Cook the rhubarb: Combine the chopped rhubarb with water, lemon juice, and a vanilla bean over medium heat in a medium saucepan, at which time the fruit starts to break down.
 Rhubarb is a dry fruit that will release moisture as it cooks, but the additional liquid is added to help soften it.

-- The sugar and pectin is added to the fruit mixture, brought to a boil, and cooked just long enough to dissolve the sugar.
+- Add sugar and pectin: The added pectin and sugar is combined with the fruit mixture, brought to a full rolling boil over medium-high heat, and cooked just long enough to dissolve the sugar.

 - You'll know when it's done by sticking a cold spoon into the hot jam.
 If the jam gels on the back of the spoon, you'll know that it will set once in the jar.